 You will give the solution providers key data, both master data and transactional data related to how you work currently and how you want to do business.
-You want them to present their solution live, demonstrating how it works with your data.
-And you’ll want to do this in a short time period to give yourself the confidence this solution can actually meet what you’re looking to do out of the box.
+You’ll want them to present their solution live, demonstrating how it works with your data.
+And you’ll want to do this within a short time period to give yourself the confidence this solution can actually deliver what you’re looking to do out of the box.

-At this point, you’ll choose a solution, keeping one as a fallback in case your preferred choice doesn’t work out.
+At this point, you’ll choose a solution, keeping a second one as a fallback in case your preferred choice doesn’t work out.

 6. Governance is key

-A final point that is key to the success of this framework is governance.
-Make sure you have the right governance structure in place, including a leader who is in charge of, and accountable for the initiative.
-From a project management perspective, this person will ensure the right processes / artifacts are in place, including a project plan, budget, status reporting, issue management, risk management, and so on.
+A final point key to the success of this framework is governance.
+Make sure you have the right governance structure in place.
+This includes a leader who is in charge of and accountable for the initiative.
+From a project management perspective, this person will ensure the right processes / artifacts are in place, including a project plan, budget, status reporting, issue management, risk management and so on.

-You also need the proper executive sponsorship and representation from a steering committee level to provide guidance and adjudicate issues that can’t be decided between divisional peers.
+You also need the proper executive sponsorship and representation from a steering committee aspect .
+It’s their job to provide guidance and adjudicate issues that can’t be decided between divisional peers.

 The right technology selection framework